omidshy/aMD/README.md

 # Python codes for MD simulation analysis

-This is the repository for a set of programs to calculate physical properties from molecular dynamics (MD) simulation.
+A set of programs to compute physical properties from molecular dynamics (MD) simulation.

 ## visco.py